 Build log: 3D printer Anycubic Predator Height mod

 Here I describe my steps on extending the delta 3D printer ‘Predator’ by Anycubic to 950mm z height.
 I built this mod in April 2019 and the printer is still currently in use.
+Primarily used to print one piece translucent light swords.

 General information about this build